in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 https://s3.amazonaws.com/espanol-libros/Spring/Section+12+Databases.rtf

-##### How do we inject different bean depending on the configuration in application.properties?
+### Q :  How do we inject different bean depending on the configuration in application.properties?

 Consider the example